rajeakshay/WebDevelopment/README.md

         git clone https://github.com/rajeakshay/raje-akshay-web-dev.git

 4. Navigate to the project directory `raje-akshay-web-dev` and install required `node` modules using command `npm install`.
+5. To get Flickr Image Search working on your local machine, set variable `flickrKey` in `getFlickrKey` function of `widget.service.server.js` with your own Flickr API Key.
-5. From inside the project directory, run the server using command `node server.js`.
+6. From inside the project directory, run the server using command `node server.js`.
-6. Open `http://localhost:3000` in your browser and test the application.
+7. Open `http://localhost:3000` in your browser and test the application.
-7. To modify code in an IDE, first set a run configuration stating `node` interpreter and the start up script as `server.js`.
+8. To modify code in an IDE, first set a run configuration stating `node` interpreter and the start up script as `server.js`.
 Follow your particular IDE's documentation for step-by-step instructions on how to specify run configurations for Node.js projects.

 # Contributing